 Signs and symptoms

-There are a number of symptoms of PCOS which vary in nature and severity from woman to woman.
-These include:
+Symptoms of PCOS vary in nature and severity and may include:

 - Irregular periods